faucetsdn/faucet/docs/developer_guide.rst

 -  All unit and integration tests must pass (please use the docker based tests; see :ref:`docker-sw-testing`).
 Where hardware is available, please also run the hardware based integration tests also.
--  You must use TravisCI testing on your fork/github repo, which enables the maintainers to quickly verify that your changes pass all tests in a pristine environment, and also conserves TravisCI resources on the main branch (by minimizing runs on potentially failing test runs which could be caught before opening a PR on the main branch).
+-  In order to speed up acceptance of your PR we recommend enabling TravisCI on your own github repo, and linking the test results in the body of the PR.
+This enables the maintainers to quickly verify that your changes pass all tests in a pristine environment while conserving our TravisCI resources on the main branch (by minimizing resources used on potentially failing test runs which could be caught before opening a PR on the main branch).
 -  You must use the github feature branches (see https://gist.github.com/vlandham/3b2b79c40bc7353ae95a), for your change and squash commits (https://blog.github.com/2016-04-01-squash-your-commits/) when creating the PR.